timeester3648/MultiEngine-UTL/docs/module_random.md

 | `Rust`         | 2015         | ChaCha12 / Xoshiro256++                               | Good          |

 While older languages usually stick to their already existing implementations, newer project tend to choose modern PRNGs for the purpose.
 This establishes a strong case for switching to using `Xoshiro` / `PCG` family of PRNGs as a default choice in new projects.
 Engines of families such as `ChaCha` and `ISAAC` also provide cryptographic security to the random sequence, which in essence means that the state of the engine cannot be easily discovered from a piece of its random sequence.
 This usually has a noticeable performance cost, however even they fair rather well compared to the old monsters such as `std::ranlux48` which runs almost **60 times slower** than Xoshiro256++.

-There was a certain consideration for including `ChaCha12` / `ChaCha20` into this module, however due to their less than trivial implementation and stronger security requirements it was decided that providing such facilities without the rigorous large-scale testing would be disingenuous.
-As of now such engines should be sourced from well-tested cryptography libraries.